On the trail of Lane Chandler / Robert Clinton Oakes

 Father George Oakes (born Illinois): https://familysearch.org/pal:/MM9.1.1/MMHQ-YWG

-- 1910 census: father George is no longer with the family.
-Living in River Falls, Pierce County, Wisconsin are 32 year old mother Irene J. Oakes (born Wisconsin), 10 year old son Robert C., and daughters 9 year old Bertha M., 7 year old Gladys A. and 5 year old Besore H.: https://familysearch.org/pal:/MM9.1.1/MP2K-1G5
+- 1910 census summary and census takers worksheet - father George has passed away.
+Living in River Falls, Pierce County, Wisconsin are 32 year old mother Irene J. Oakes (born Wisconsin; widow), 10 year old son Robert C., and daughters 9 year old Bertha M., 7 year old Gladys A. and 5 year old Besore H.: https://familysearch.org/pal:/MM9.1.1/MP2K-1G5

 - September 12, 1918 World War I Draft Registration: Robert Clinton Oakes, age 19, born June 4, 1899, is living at the YMCA in Helena, Montana.
 Occupation is "truck driver" at the Lindsay-Helena Co. warehouse in Helena, Montana.
 His contact is his mother, Mrs. Irene Oakes (and her home address is shown incorrectly as Bainville, Illinois when it should be Bainville, Montana): https://familysearch.org/pal:/MM9.3.1/TH-1961-26275-26253-46?cc=1968530&wc=M9W1-3P3:n1668296286

-- 1920 census - both Family Search and Ancestry.com have the family listed under the last name of "Oaker".
-41 year old Irene J. Oaker [sic] (born Wisconsin), 20 year old son Robert C. (born North Dakota), 19 year old daughter Bertha M. (born North Dakota), 17 year old daughter Gladys Q. (born North Dakota), and 15 year old daughter Bess H. (born South Dakota) are living in Bainville, Roosevelt County, Montana: https://familysearch.org/pal:/MM9.1.1/M8QS-PH4
+- 1920 census summary and census takers worksheet - both Family Search and Ancestry.com have the family listed under the last name of "Oaker".
+41 year old Irene J. Oaker [sic] (born Wisconsin), 20 year old son Robert C. (born North Dakota; no occupation listed), 19 year old daughter Bertha M. (born North Dakota), 17 year old daughter Gladys Q. (born North Dakota), and 15 year old daughter Bess H. (born South Dakota) are living in Bainville, Roosevelt County, Montana: https://familysearch.org/pal:/MM9.1.1/M8QS-PH4

 - June 21, 1924 marriage license of Lester F. Johnson (of Billings, Montana) to Gladys A. Oakes (of Helena, Montana) in Helena, Montana.
 The marriage license has Gladys as 22 years old and born in Devils Lake, North Dakota.
 Her father was George Oakes and mother was Irene West: https://familysearch.org/pal:/MM9.3.1/TH-267-11694-73685-98?cc=1609797&wc=10525221

-- Ancestry.com had various listings of Robert C. Oakes in the Los Angeles County voter registrations.
+- Ancestry.com had Robert C. Oakes in many Los Angeles County voter registrations.
 No wife was listed:

 - The Newspaper Archive had a death notice on Chandler from the September 29, 1972 edition of The Independent Record newspaper (Helena, Montana).
 Excerpts: "died ... in his home in Hollywood, Calif., after suffering a heart attack.
 He was 73. ... born in North Dakota ...
 He came to Helena in 1920 to attend Montana Wesleyan College, later Intermountain Union College, and was center on its football team which won the state collegiate championship in 1921.
 Later, with his friend Gary Cooper, he was a summer bus driver in Yellowstone Park.
 With Cooper, he went to Hollywood in 1924 ... ".
 He was survived by his three sisters, but no mention of a wife or children.

-- You may want to go to the In Search Of ... page on the Old Corral, and connect to the California Death Records database and the Social Security Death Index (SSDI).
-From the California Death Records database: Lane Chandler, born 6/4/1899 in South Dakota, and he passed away in the Los Angeles area on 9/14/1972.
-There is a corresponding record in the SSDI but his name is listed as Robert Oakes.
+- California Death Index and the Social Security Death Index (SSDI) have records on Lane Chandler.
+He was born 6/4/1899 in South Dakota, and passed away in the Los Angeles area on 9/14/1972.
+There is a corresponding record in the SSDI but his name is listed as Robert Oakes:

-- The Find-A-Grave website has some info on Chandler's mother, including an obituary which clears up some questions and family history.
+- Find A Grave website has info on Chandler's mother, including an obituary which clears up some questions and family history.
 Obit excerpts:

 "Mrs. Oakes was born in Prescott, Wis., March 8, 1878.
 She was married to George Oakes in Sioux Falls, S. D., in 1898.
 He died in 1909 and she moved to River Falls, Wis., with her four children to be near her parents.
 In 1912, she and her children came to the west and she filed on a homestead northeast of Bainville.
 In 1923 when two of her children attended Montana Wesleyan College in Helena she came here and was employed as cook and housekeeper at the college.
 Later she resided at Billings and Great Falls before moving to California in 1942."

 - Ancestry.com has the U.S. Department of Veterans Affairs, Beneficiary Identification Records Locator Subsystem (BIRLS) Death File, 1850-2010.
 There is a record for: Robert Oakes, born June 4, 1899 and died September 14, 1972.
-No other info is available - unsure if he was a military veteran or a beneficiary of a veteran.
+(In the 1930 census, Chandler indicated that he was a World War I veteran.)

-- There's an Oakes Family Tree on Ancestry.com.
-There is a notation of a 1943 marriage of Robert C. Oakes to Doris Guardner, but no supporting records are provided.
+- There's an Oakes Family Tree on Ancestry.com with a mention of a 1943 marriage of Robert C. Oakes to Doris Guardner.
+However, no supporting records are provided.